aptech/docs/docs/CR-momentd.rst

     fname = getGAUSShome() $+ "examples/freqdata.dat";

-    //Calculate statistics on variables in dataset: PAY and WT
+    // Calculate statistics on variables in dataset: PAY and WT
-    //Specify the index of PAY and WT vars = 2|4;
+    // Specify the index of PAY and WT vars = 2|4;
     m = momentd(fname, vars);